bredschneider/web-app/PROPOSAL.md

 	- Price $9.99 (renewed yearly).

 	**Differences**
-	My app will be able to customize workouts for both the gym and the home environment.
-	It will also create workouts based on the available time a user has to work out in.
+	My app will be able to create workouts based on the available time a user has to work out in.

 - **iFitness** *(http://itunes.apple.com/ca/app/ifitness-pro/id536049508?mt=8&ign-mpt=uo%3D2)*
 	- Sorts exercises by body regions;